madskristensen/IgnoreFiles/README.md

 To synchronize the selected file in the tooltip with the selected file in Solution Explorer, enable the
-*Suync with Selected Document* button:
+*Sync with Selected Document* button:

 ![Button Sync](art/button-sync.png)